Reviews of Gulliver’s Travels (1726) and related work

 Read in Swedish.

-Guided heavily by its satirical purpose, which has not aged well.
+Guided heavily by its satirical purpose, which has not aged as well as the True History (ca. 175 CE).
 The criticisms of religion as a problem mainly in its petty details, and the caricature of science, are particularly poor.
 The misanthropy of the Houyhnhnms is easily the most interesting thought experiment: The only one that is transgressive and transformative enough for good science fiction.

 A boy finds old Lemuel Gulliver himself in the present day and goes on an adventure with him, in space.